Aiden Tolman: Early life

 Tolman was born in Kempsey, New South Wales, Australia.
 He was educated at St Paul's College, Kempsey and represented 2006 Australian Schoolboys.
 He has also played for the Junior Kangaroos.

-Tolman played his junior football with the Smithtown Tigers and he has also played for the Central Coast Storm and the Queensland Cup side, Norths Devils.
+He played his junior football with the Smithtown Tigers and has also played for the Central Coast Storm and the Queensland Cup side, Norths Devils.

-Playing career

-2008
+Melbourne (2008–2010)

 Tolman made his first-grade debut for Melbourne Storm against the Canberra Raiders in round 6 of the 2008 season.

 He has been compared to former Melbourne Storm player Robbie Kearns.
 In 2008 he was named the Melbourne Storm rookie of the year.

-2009

-He played in the 2009 premiership against Parramatta.
-This premiership was later stripped in 2010 by the NRL due to the club's multiple and deliberate breaches of the salary cap between 2006-2010.
+He also played in the 2009 premiership against Parramatta, however the premiership was later stripped in 2010 by the NRL due to the club's multiple and deliberate breaches of the salary cap between 2006 and 2010.

-2011
+Canterbury-Bankstown (2011–2020)

-On 18 May 2010, he signed for the Canterbury-Bankstown Bulldogs for three years.

-In round one of the 2011 National Rugby League season Tolman made his debut for the Canterbury-Bankstown Bulldogs against the West Tigers at ANZ Stadium.
-Tolman finished the season with 21 appearances and six tries.
+On 18 May 2010, Tolman signed for the Canterbury-Bankstown Bulldogs for three years.
+In round one of the 2011 NRL season, he made his debut for the Bulldogs against the West Tigers at ANZ Stadium; he finished the season with 21 appearances and six tries.
+In 2012, he ended the season with 27 appearances and 3 tries.

-2012

-In 2012, Tolman ended the season with 27 appearances and 3 tries.
 He achieved the coach's award for the club.
 Tolman played for Canterbury in the 2012 NRL Grand Final loss against his former club Melbourne at ANZ Stadium.

-2013

 The Canterbury-Bankstown Bulldogs re-signed Tolman for a further four years, through until the end of season 2017.
-For the second year in a row, Tolman once again received the coach's award from coach Des Hasler.
-Tolman finished the season with 25 appearances and a try.

-2014

-Tolman played in Canterbury's 2014 NRL Grand Final loss against the South Sydney Rabbitohs.
-Tolman finished the season with 22 appearances and a try.

-2015

-Tolman played 21 games for Canterbury in the 2015 NRL season as the club qualified for the finals.
-Tolman played in both of Canterbury's finals matches as the club reached the second week but were eliminated by the Sydney Roosters.
+For the second year in a row, he once again received the coach's award from coach Des Hasler; he finished the season with 25 appearances and a try.
+Tolman played in Canterbury's 2014 NRL Grand Final loss against the South Sydney Rabbitohs; he finished the season with 22 appearances and a try.
+Because the club qualified for the finals, Tolman played 21 games for Canterbury in the 2015 NRL season.
+He played in both of Canterbury's finals matches as the club reached the second week but were eliminated by the Sydney Roosters.

-2016

 On 6 December 2016, Tolman re-signed with Canterbury which would see him at the club until 2020.

-2017

-On 27 May 2017, Tolman made 51 tackles, 17 hit ups for 148 running meters, and played 80 minutes, in round 12 against the Cronulla-Sutherland Sharks.
+On 27 May 2017, he made 51 tackles, 17 hit ups for 148 running meters, and played 80 minutes, in round 12 against the Cronulla-Sutherland Sharks.
 Tolman made a total of 24 appearances for Canterbury-Bankstown in the 2017 NRL season as they failed to reach the finals for the first time since 2011.